Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part A/Part A Notes.md

-## Location Chosen:  The Stone Forest (China)
+## Location Chosen:  Giant's Causeway (Northern Ireland)

 ## 1. Describe the location
-- Size of the site (either length of outcrop or area in units squared
+- Size of the site (either length of outcrop or area in units squared)
 - Coordinates (latitude, longitude)
 - Relative location
 - Key landmarks (e.g. at the base of ______ mountain) _(as applicable)_